5 Keys To a Successful Content Syndication Campaign

 You’ve worked hard to create great content and posted it on all the right channels—your blog, social media, your website … but you just aren’t generating the leads you need from that piece of content.
 This is where content syndication comes in as one of the most reliable marketing tactics for generating awareness, contact database growth, and leads.

-Before we get too deep into the benefits (and there are a lot!), let’s define what content syndication is: Content syndication means republishing content, whether an article, video, webinar recording, whitepaper, eBook, etc. on one or more 3rd-party websites, publications or email lists, usually with a firm that distributes content at scale.
+Before we get too deep into the benefits (and there are a lot!), let’s define what content syndication is: Content syndication means republishing content, whether an article, video, webinar recording, whitepaper, e-book, etc. on one or more third-party websites, publications, or email lists, usually with a firm that distributes content at scale.

 1. Identify Your Goals

 Everyone has different goals when it comes to content syndication.
 Is your goal to expand your audience or in-house email lists?
 Increase brand awareness?
 Build your sales opportunity pipeline?

 If you can nail down what you're looking to achieve with your campaign your followup motions become much clearer, leading to better outcomes.

 2. Use a Targeted Approach with the Right Lead Filters

 Content syndication programs can be tailored to your targets and work best when you've got a clear idea of who you're looking to reach.